graves/captain_crunch/README.md

 ![u n da captain make it happen](https://github.com/graves/captain_crunch/raw/main/readme.png)

-Captain Crunch is a modern wordlist generator that let's you specify a collection of character sets and then generate all possible permutations.
+Captain Crunch is a modern wordlist generator that lets you specify a collection of character sets and then generate all possible permutations.
 It is the spiritual successor to [Crunch.](https://sourceforge.net/projects/crunch-wordlist/)

 Captain Crunch is multi-threaded, relatively fast, and written in Rust.